Policy Resolving Workplace Grievances and Complaints Procedure

 1.

-Where a staff member wishes to raise a complaint/grievance with JCU under this procedure the staff member must initially attempt to resolve the complaint/grievance informally themselves at the workplace level, by raising their concern with the other party or parties involved in the grievance, if they feel able to do so.
+Where a Staff Member/s wishes to raise a grievance with the University under this procedure, the Staff Member will initially attempt to resolve the grievance informally themselves at the workplace level, by raising their concern with the other party or parties involved in the grievance, if they feel able to do so.

 2.

-If a staff member does not feel able to raise concerns with the other party or parties involved in a grievance, the staff member should raise their concerns with the line manager.
+If a Staff Member does not feel able to raise concerns with the other party or parties involved in the grievance, the Staff Member should raise their concerns with their Supervisor.
+Where the grievance involves the Staff Member’s Supervisor, the Staff Member should instead raise their concerns with their Supervisor’s Supervisor.

 3.

-The parties should (if possible) arrange a discussion to try and informally resolve the complaint/grievance within 10 working days.
-Where the staff member or line manager requests, assistance with informal resolution and/or documentation of an agreed resolution, Human Resources is available to facilitate discussions and to record any agreed outcome.
+Within 10 University working days, the parties should (if possible) arrange a discussion to attempt to informally resolve the grievance.
+Where the Staff Member or Supervisor requests assistance with informal resolution and/or documentation of an agreed resolution, Human Resources is available to facilitate discussions and to record any agreed outcome.

 4.

-If the matter is able to be informally resolved the resolution reached between the parties should be recorded in writing and will be adhered to by the parties and provided to Human Resources for filing.
+If the matter is informally resolved, the resolution reached between the parties should be recorded in writing and will be adhered to by the parties, and provided to Human Resources for filing.

 Step